 Mortgage Default Insurance Calculator

 Saving for a sufficient down payment is one of the largest obstacles first-time homebuyers face across Canada.
-Mortgage default insurance (also known as mortgage insurance, CMHC insurance, or high ratio insurance.
+Mortgage default insurance is also known as mortgage insurance, CMHC insurance, or high ratio insurance.
 This type of insurance allows borrowers to qualify for mortgages with a smaller down payment.

 Simply put, a missed mortgage payment could put your mortgage into default.
 Default insurance provides security for your lender and protects them if you cannot make your mortgage payments.